GoogleCloudPlatform/nodejs-docs-samples/run/logging-manual/README.md

 ## Environment Variables (Testing)

-* `BASE_URL`: Used to designate the URL of the Cloud Run service under system test.
-The URL is not deterministic, so the options are to record it at deploy time or use the Cloud Run API to retrieve the value.
+* `BASE_URL`: Specifies the Cloud Run service URL for end-to-end tests.
+  The default assigned URL of a Cloud Run service must be derived after deployment.
-* `ID_TOKEN`: Used for authenticated HTTP requests to the Cloud Run service.
+* `ID_TOKEN`: JWT token used to authenticate with Cloud Run's IAM-based authentication.
 * `REGION`: [`us-central1`] Optional override region for the location of the Cloud Run service.
-* `SERVICE_NAME`: Used in testing to specify the name of the service.
-The name may be included in API calls and test conditions.
+* `SERVICE_NAME`: Specify the name of the deployed service, used in some API calls and test assertions.
-* `GOOGLE_CLOUD_PROJECT`: Used in production as an override to determination of the GCP Project from the GCP metadata server.
-Used in testing to configure the Logging client library.
+* `GOOGLE_CLOUD_PROJECT`: Required for local testing, overrides use of the GCP metadata server to determine the current GCP project.
+  Required by the logging client library.

 ## Dependencies